Nova Scotia Train Tours for Seniors

 How can you get to Nova Scotia by train for your tour?

-You can get to Nova Scotia by train for your tour by following the five steps below.
+You can get to Nova Scotia by train for your tour by following the steps below.

-4. Connect with VIA Rail to Halifax.
-Reserve seats early for the Ocean train, which operates several times weekly and serves as the main passenger rail link into Nova Scotia.
+• Connect with VIA Rail to Halifax.
+Reserve seats early for The Ocean train, which operates several times weekly and serves as the main passenger rail link into Nova Scotia.
 Expect comfortable sleeper cabins, dining options, and panoramic window views of the Atlantic countryside.

-5. Plan Travel and Book Tickets Wisely.
+• Plan travel and book tickets early.
 Check VIA Rail schedules ahead of time to align with tour itineraries and regional connections.
 Choose flexible fares for better rebooking options and consider overnight accommodations for longer routes.

 The most popular VIA Rail Routes for Nova Scotia train tours are listed below.

-• Montreal - Halifax Route: The Montréal to Halifax route, called The Ocean, is the principal rail connection into Nova Scotia.
+The Montreal to Halifax route, called The Ocean, is the principal rail connection into Nova Scotia.
 Passengers witness rivers, rolling farmlands, and the striking views of the Bay of Fundy.
 The train travels through Quebec, New Brunswick, and into Nova Scotia, providing a relaxed and scenic overnight trip.

-• Quebec City - Halifax Route: The Québec City to Halifax option involves taking a shuttle or train from Québec City to the Sainte-Foy train station and then joining The Ocean onward to Halifax, offering a journey from French-speaking Canada to the Atlantic coast.
+The Quebec City to Halifax option involves taking a shuttle or train from Quebec City to the Sainte-Foy train station and then joining The Ocean onward to Halifax, offering a journey from French-speaking Canada to the Atlantic coast.
 The ride highlights river valleys, historic villages, and lush maritime forests.
 Travellers enjoy a gradual change in scenery that reflects the country’s diverse culture and landscapes.

 The quick facts about Nova Scotia are listed below.